Willingness to modify behavior patterns for digital safety have to grow in parallel with incremental cybersecurity awareness and protection.

 Family offices feel a strong sense of duty to protect the privacy of the ultra-high net worth families they serve.
-Regardless of whether family members are celebrities, high-profile business owners and executives, or famous philanthropists, there is an expectation that a family office will take effective measures to safeguard the privacy of a family’s actions, assets, and personal affairs.
+Regardless of whether family members are high profile business owners and executives, celebrities, sports personalities or famous philanthropists, there is an expectation that a family office will take sufficient and effective measures to safeguard the privacy of a family’s actions, assets and personal affairs.

 However, the challenge continues to grow in magnitude as we continue to move towards a digitized world.
 The information revolution has not only changed the way we view privacy; it also has fundamentally changed our expectations of it from many angles.
 Smart devices (phones, tablets, and connected gadgets) are now ubiquitous, with nearly everyone in many parts of the world not only owning one, but also relying on it for many of their routine tasks.

 With most people always carrying their smartphones with them, there is also an expectation we are ‘available and there’ at all times.
 Furthermore, people’s willingness to share their information – whether knowingly or unknowingly – is staggering and growing.
 For example, emails, phone numbers, social networking, websites and search engine histories, contacts, friend lists, photos, locations, and device usage are all ‘shared’ in one form or another with third parties who can keep this information forever.